Ivan Lavsky: Biography

-Ivan Ivanovich Lavsky was born August 15, 1919, in the industrial city of Dnipropetrovsk, Soviet Ukraine Republic.
+Lavsky was born on 15 August 1919 in the industrial city of Dnipropetrovsk, Soviet Ukraine Republic.

-In 1939 Ivan Lavsky graduated from Dnipropetrovsk Art School, where he studied under Mikhail Panin.
+In 1939 Lavsky graduated from Dnipropetrovsk Art School, where he studied under Mikhail Panin.

-In 1941–1945, Ivan Lavsky took part in the Great Patriotic War, which led the Soviet people against Nazi Germany and its allies.
+In 1941–1945, Lavsky took part in the Great Patriotic War, which led the Soviet people against Nazi Germany and its allies.
 As a machine gunner, he participated in the battles, was wounded and marked by military awards.

-In 1946–1949 Ivan Lavsky attends Art Studio of the Leningrad House of Officers of Red Army, where his teachers were known artists Michail Avilov and Alfred Eberling.
+In 1946–1949 Lavsky attended the Art Studio of the Leningrad House of Officers of Red Army, where his teachers were known artists Michail Avilov and Alfred Eberling.

-Since 1947 Ivan Lavsky has participated in Art Exhibitions.
+Starting in 1947 Lavsky participated in art exhibitions.
 He painted landscapes, genre scenes, cityscapes, sketches from the life.

-Since 1956, Ivan Lavsky was a member of the Leningrad Union of Artists.
+Since 1956, Lavsky was a member of the Leningrad Union of Artists.
 In 1950–1970 years he made a creative journey in Old Ladoga, Goryachy Klyuch, Gurzuf, Monchegorsk, in Central Asia.

-Most vividly picturesque talent of Ivan Lavsky opened in the genre of nature studies of small forms.
+Most vividly picturesque of Lavsky's talent opened in the genre of nature studies of small forms.
 In these works, made artistically, widely and easily, consistently surprising skill with which the artist with the challenge of painting – the transfer of the mood of the landscape and the main relations that determine its color.

-Ivan Ivanovich Lavsky died on October 10, 1977 in Leningrad.
+Lavsky died on 10 October 1977 in Leningrad.
 His paintings reside in museums and private collections in Russia, Ukraine, France, England, the U.S., Italy, and others.